rakshajp/solar-research/DatasetGeneration/README.md

 Enable Google Maps Static API in GCP, create new API key and update in script as API_KEY.

-Generate coordinates for CSV from geojson.io JSON
+Generate coordinates for CSV from geojson.io JSON Image tiles are downloaded to Goole Drive/locally at line:
+> files.download(filename)
+Along with files, a metadata csv that contains lat, long coords of each image tile is generated

 ## geojson website example
 https://geojson.io/#new&map=14.61/41.82954/-88.03202